Lavender Flower Meaning, Symbolism, and Cultural Significance Around the World

 - Lavender Flower History, Origins, and Cultural Significance

 All About the Lavender Flower

-Lavenders are flowering plants from the Lavandula genus in the same botanical family as mints.
+Lavenders are flowering plants from the Lavandula, a genus in the same botanical family as mint.
 They are prized for their delicate beauty and earthy floral fragrance.

 These small evergreen shrubs flaunt gray-green, linear leaves covered with gray or white hairs.
 The dainty five-petaled flowers form clusters at the end of long spikes.
 Although most flowers come in varying lavender shades, some types present white, pink, purple, violet, and blue flowers.

 Lavender is grown in many parts of the world because of its uses in floristry, health, beauty, aromatherapy, and more.
 This versatility, and the charming aesthetics, ensure these blooms continue to gain popularity more than ever.

 You can also propagate lavender easily at home to multiply your collection or gift to friends and loved ones.
 To date, hundreds of lavender cultivars are available, but the most common types include the following: